eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 This function performs all the activities required related to the session.
 This activities include:

-- Send written topics to the agent.
+- Send written Topics to the *Agent*.
-- Receive topics from the agent.
+- Receive Topics from the *Agent*.
 - In reliable connection, send and received heartbeats and acknacks.
 - Resend lost messages.

-All data from DDS Global Data Space that the client has been subscribed, will call the callback setted at the Session creation.
+All data from the DDS Global Data Space that the *Client* has been subscribed, will call the callback setted at the Session creation.
 This callback must have the next form:

 .. code-block:: c

     void on_topic(ObjectId id, MicroBuffer *message, void* args);

-The id correspond to the subscriber id, for distinguishing the topic received.
+The id correspond to the Subscriber id, for distinguishing the Topic received.
-The topic is serialized into message.
+The Topic is serialized into message.
-For deserializen the topic, *micrortpsgen* generates a deserialize function of your topic.
+For deserializen the Topic, *Micro RTPS Gen* generates a deserialize function of your Topic.

 .. code-block:: c